ONSdigital/aims-api/customdata/README.md

         and then http://es:9200

         Kibana: http://localhost:5601
+    (the compose file has kibana commented out, you can uncomment it if you want to use it)

 You will see that there are no indices in the cluster.
 This means the API will not work.